Sugoto/Human-Activity-Recognition/README.md

 ## Dataset 📊📈
 We used the publicly available Human Activity Recognition with Smartphones (HAR) dataset from the `UCI Machine Learning Repository`.
 You can access the dataset from this [link](https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones) and the repository from this [link](https://archive.ics.uci.edu/ml/index.php).

+We also used the newly released [HAR70+](https://archive-beta.ics.uci.edu/dataset/780/har70) dataset, also from UCI, which was tailored towards older-adult subjects (70-95 years old).

 ## Approach 1: Simple ML models 🧬🔍🤖
 This implementation employs a basic approach to machine learning for recognizing human activities.
 The process comprises several stages, including data preprocessing, model selection, model evaluation, and results summary.